 All of this, equalling my entire 2018 output by numbers and vastly exceeding it by mass, was finished by June.
 And then in July I was whisked off to the UK for three solid months and I've been fighting to get back on my feet ever since.
 So . . . crickets.

-Last of the year, no. 20 was a chaos warrior for the Oldhammer Forum Miniature Exchange painted in the fading hours of late December.
+Last of the year, no. 21 was a Ramshackle chaos warrior for the Oldhammer Forum Miniature Exchange painted in the fading hours of late December.

 This is what happens when you're proud of getting something done.
 Hubris has a price.
 I said "I suppose it's statistically unlikely there will be quite so many distractions competing for my attention."
 Boy was I wrong about that!
 Keep your mouth shut, David.

 Still, it wasn't a bad year at all, really, even if short.
 Unlike 2018 I actually DID accomplish some of the goals I had set out previously: to wit, the gang now has a starship big enough to make story sense, but compact enough to fit on a table.
 And a quite delightful one, I think.
 And I got other ships done.
 (Well, other ship, really.)
 So there's now a modest collection of ships to grace a starport.
 Enough to make a place look almost busy. :)

 So all that's left is to set out some goals for 2020.
 Dangerous, I know:

 1. The gang STILL needs a hideout.2.
 It would be nice if all my spaceports didn't look quite so similar, so more spaceport accessories.

 3. More buildings would be nice.
 A temple and a bar in particular.
 Maybe a fancy house.
 (I'm having some ideas there.)